dteleguin/beercloak/README.md

   * custom resource and action types (not yet implemented)
 * GUI extensions to the admin console.

-The code to setup authorization and logging has been moved into the AbstractAdminResource class.
-It is ready to be used as a base class for admin resources.
+The `beercloak.resources.AbstractAdminResource` is ready to be used as a base class for admin resources.
+It contains the code necessary to setup authorization and logging.

+### Structure

+`beercloak-core`: "core" module with some "business logic", to demonstrate packaging with dependencies
+`beercloak-module`: main module actually containing providers and everything (depends on `beercloak-core`)
+`beercloak-ear`: EAR packaging module to combine all the above into a deployable EAR

 ## Requirements

-* KeyCloak 3.1.0.Final
+* Keycloak 3.4.0.Final

 ## Build